zeeshan-amjad/Data-Structures/C-style-Linked-List/README.md

 * makeNode - creates a data node.
 * push_front - inserts an element at the front of the list.
 * push_back - inserts an element at the back of the list.
 * push_after - inserts an element after a pointed node.
+* delete - deletes first occurrence of a node with given key.
+* delete_pos - deletes nth node where n is zero indexed.
 * print - prints contents of the list.

 Refer code for detailed description.